One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

-From Lemma \ref{aas-ell} we get that the type $p(x)$ that says $x\in E_0$ and $\pi(x)\in \tilde{E}(k)$ is a complete type.
-By quantifier elimination in the language of the valued field $K$ together with the residue map $O\to k$ we conclude that every definable family $\{S_a\}_a$ with $S_a\subset k^n$ is definably definably piecewise in $a$ of the form $S_a=T_{f(a)}$ for a definable function in $f$ into $k^m$ and $T_{b}$ a definable family in the pure field language.
+From Lemma \ref{opa-ell} we get that the type $p(x)$ that says $x\in E_0$ and $\pi(x)\notin \tilde{E}(k)$ is a complete type.
+By quantifier elimination in the 3-sorted language $\mathcal{L}_{\Gamma k}$ for valued fields (with sorts for the valued field, the value group and the residue field) (see \cite[Theorem 2.1.1(3)]{HHM}) we conclude that every definable family $\{S_a\}_a$ with $S_a\subset k^n$ is definably piecewise in $a$ of the form $S_a=T_{f(a)}$ for a definable function $f$ into $k^m$ and $T_{b}$ a definable family in the pure field language.
 From this and the fact that all types in the stable theory ACF are definable we obtain that the type $p$ is definable.
 The type $p$ is $E_0$-invariant, as $\pi_*(gp)=\pi(g)\pi_*(p)=\pi_*(p)$.
-The second equation because $\tilde{E}_k$ is an irreducible variety over $k$.
+The second equation holds because $\tilde{E}_k$ is an irreducible variety over $k$.